geraintpalmer/SAS-R/LabSheets/Week_02.md

         """
             return (a / float(b)) ** (a + b)

 24. **TICKABLE**: One final aspect that is very important when writing code is **convention**.
 When working on a project with multiple people for example being able to use the same convention can be very beneficial.
-The most commonly known convention for python is [PEP8](http://www.python.org/dev/peps/pep-0008/).
+The most commonly known convention for Python is [PEP8](http://www.Python.org/dev/peps/pep-0008/).
 You are advised to use the following general summary of PEP8 for this course:

     - Variable and function names